-All information will be recorded in writing using the agreed procedures (CPOMS or by completing a cause for concern form (See appendix L).

-- All children involved (victim and alleged perpetrator) in school will be spoken to separately by the DSL - Where the incident also involves a child at a different establishment the DSL will ensure effective liaison and information sharing - All children involved (victim and alleged perpetrator) will be appropriately supported throughout the process - The DSL will balance the child's wishes against their duty to protect the child and other children - The school will work with our local safeguarding partners where appropriate - The DSL may need to go against the victim's wishes and make a referral to children's social care or the police.
+- All information will be recorded in writing using the agreed procedures (CPOMS or by completing a cause for concern form - appendix L) - All children involved (victim/s and alleged perpetrator/s) in school will be spoken to separately by the DSL - Where the incident also involves a child at a different establishment the DSL will ensure effective liaison and information sharing - All children involved (victim and alleged perpetrator) will be appropriately supported throughout the process - The DSL will balance the child's wishes against their duty to protect the child and other children - The school will work with our local multi-agency safeguarding partner arrangements where appropriate - The DSL may need to go against the victim's wishes and make a referral to children's social care or the police.
 This will be handled sensitively, the reasons explained to the victim and appropriate support made available - Parents will be informed of the incident and how their child will be dealt with and supported (unless this would put a child at greater risk)

-Victims, perpetrators and any other children affected by peer on peer abuse will be supported in the following ways:
+Victims, perpetrators and any other children affected by child on child abuse will be supported in the following ways:

-- Support will be tailored on a case-by-case basis - All children involved will be supported by an allocated member of staff - The needs and wishes of the victim will be taken into account, along with protecting the child. - Wherever possible, the victim and witnesses will be able to continue their normal routine. - The victim will never be made to feel they are the problem for making a report or made to feel ashamed for making a report - All reasonable steps will be taken to protect the anonymity of any children involved in any report of sexual violence or sexual harassment - Adequate measures will be put in place to protect the children involved and keep them safe - A needs and risk assessment will be made and a safety plan put in place when required - Early help, children's social care and other agencies will support where appropriate
+- Support will be tailored on a case-by-case basis - All children involved will be supported by an allocated member of staff - The needs and wishes of the victim will be taken into account, along with protecting the child. - Wherever possible, the victim and witnesses will be able to continue their normal routine. - The victim will never be made to feel they are the problem for making a report or made to feel ashamed for making a report - All reasonable steps will be taken to protect the anonymity of any children involved in any report of sexual violence or sexual harassment - Adequate measures will be put in place to protect the children involved and keep them safe - A needs and risk assessment will be made and a safety plan put in place when required which will be reviewed and adapted where necessary - Early help assessment, children's social care and other agencies will support where appropriate intimate relationship abuse.

-Research tells us girls are more frequently identified as being abused by their peers, and girls are more likely to experience unwanted sexual touching in schools.
-Boys are less likely to report intimate relationship abuse.
 Boys report high levels of victimisation in areas where they are affected by gangs.
-There is an increasing evidence base emerging about the sexual exploitation of boys (both by adults and peers).
-We recognise that both boys and girls experience peer on peer abuse but can do so in different ways.
+There is an increasing evidence base emerging about the sexual exploitation of boys (both by adults and children).
+We recognise that both boys and girls experience child on child abuse but can do so in different ways.

+Research tells us girls are more frequently identified as being abused by other children, and girls are more likely to experience unwanted sexual touching in schools.
+Boys are less likely to report

-We recognise that peer on peer abuse can manifest itself in many ways such as:
+We recognise that child on child abuse can manifest itself in many ways such as:

-- Child Sexual Exploitation / Child Criminal Exploitation

-- Bullying (including cyberbullying, prejudice-based and discriminatory bullying)

-- Physical abuse

-- Radicalisation

-- Abuse in intimate friendships / relationships

-- Sexual violence and sexual harassment

-- Gang associated and serious violence

-- Initiation / hazing type violence and rituals - Consensual and non-consensual sharing of nudes and semi-nudes images and /or videos - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - Upskirting (which is a criminal offence)
+- Child Sexual Exploitation/Child Criminal Exploitation - Bullying (including cyberbullying, prejudice-based and discriminatory bullying) - Physical abuse - Radicalisation - Abuse in intimate friendships/relationships - Sexual violence and sexual harassment - Gang associated and serious violence - Initiation/hazing type violence and rituals - Consensual and non-consensual sharing of nudes and semi-nude images and /or videos - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - Upskirting (which is a criminal offence)

-There are a number of factors that make children more vulnerable to peer on peer abuse:
+There are a number of factors that make children more vulnerable to child on child abuse:

 - Experience of abuse within their family

 - Living with domestic violence

 - Young people in care

 - Children who go missing

-- Children with additional needs (SEN and/or disabilities).
+- Children with additional needs (including SEND)